sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is this a gaming video with a camera positioned directly above the character, showing a top-down or top-down oblique view?
+Is this a gaming video with a top-down or oblique top-down view, where the camera is placed directly above the character and looks down on them?

 <details>
 <summary><h4> Question (Definition)</h4></summary>